rkuma183/wilsonmar.github.io/_posts/2016-08-16-jam-stack-website-project-plan.md

 0. Sign-in to your GitHub account and visit
    <a target="_blank" href="https://github.com/snipcart/snipcart-jekyll-integration/">
    website</a> to fork it.
 Notice it is on branch gh-pages.
+0. <a target="_blank" href="https://hotwilson.github.io/snipcart-jekyll-integration/">
+   View the site on your github</a>

 0. <a target="_blank" href="https://app.snipcart.com/register">
    Register an account at Snipcart</a> and verify email.
 Keith[1 hr]